Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 a basic pop-up

 Let's do something a bit fancier (and more algorithmic).
-We'll create this pattern (or really a system that generates such patterns, where the randomness, number of windows and so on we choose).
+We'll create this pattern (or really a system that generates such patterns, where we choose the randomness, number of windows, and so on).

-A couple of different cut and fold-outs look like this and have a nice architectural quality.
+A couple of different cut-and-fold cutouts look like this and have a nice architectural quality.

 cut and fold pop-up abstract windows